capitalch/trace/tracking.md

 # Working on
 1. Fix up bugs originated from reorganizing the code 1.5.
 All dialog boxes to originate from same place.
-At present there are many
+At present there are many 1.6 Branch edit, Fy Year edit is not being possible.
+It is throwing server side error 1.7 Vouchers view is not filled 2nd time
 2. Remove unnecessary commented code
 3. Reorganize more for imports mecanism
 4. All reports to use X-Grid